aza024/fileshare/README.md

 - Add spell check to in browser text file creation
 - Revoke access to shared files
 - Implement folder system
+- Public Hosting: FileShare is not publically hosted.
+To prepare for hosting, legal research into storing user files needs to be completed, along with functionallity changes to support a more significant user-base.